ncbi/blast_plus_docs/README.md

 ### Versions of BLAST Docker image
 *This section is optional.*

-The following command display the latest BLAST version.
+The following command displays the latest BLAST version.
 ```docker run --rm ncbi/blast blastn -version```

 Appending a tag to the image name (`ncbi/blast`) allows you to use a